Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Statistical Convergence Rate

 To facilitate the discussion, we define the matrices

 where each $\mu^{(l)}\in \RR^{dK}$ is defined in \eqref{eq:mu def} and $\widehat{\mu}^{(l)}\in \RR^{dK}$ is the estimator of $\mu^{(l)}$.
-Our analysis requires the vectors $\{\mu^{(l)}\}_{l\in [L]}$ to be linearly independent, stated in the following assumption. \begin{condition} The $L$-th largest singular value of $\U$ is positive, i.e., $\sigma_L(\U)>0$. \end{condition} The above condition holds as long as the vectors $\{\mu^{(l)}\}_{l\in [L]}$ are not collinear.
-When there exist distributional shifts across distributions, the linear independence assumption among $\{\mu^{(l)}\}_{l\in [L]}$ tends to hold plausibly.
-However, when two source distributions are identical, their corresponding means their corresponding $\mu^{(l)}$ also coincide, violating Condition \ref{cond:A3}.
+Our analysis requires $\{\mu^{(l)}\}_{1\leq l\leq L}$ to be linearly independent, stated in the following assumption. \begin{condition} The $L$-th largest singular value of $\U$ is positive, i.e., $\sigma_L(\U)>0$. \end{condition} The above condition holds as long as the vectors $\{\mu^{(l)}\}_{1\leq l\leq L}$ are not collinear.
+When there exist distributional shifts across distributions, the linear independence assumption among $\{\mu^{(l)}\}_{1\leq l\leq L}$ tends to hold plausibly.
+However, when two source distributions are identical, their corresponding $\mu^{(l)}$ also coincide, violating Condition \ref{cond:A3}.
 This highlights that some degree of heterogeneity across environments is necessary for Condition \ref{cond:A3} to hold.
 Such heterogeneity is common in practice, supporting the applicability of our theoretical analysis.
-We also emphasize that our theoretical analysis does not assume $\sigma_L(\U)$ to be a fixed constant; instead, we allow it to decay with the sample size $n$, reflecting scenarios with increasing collinearity as more data are collected.
+We also emphasize that our theoretical analysis does not assume $\sigma_L(\U)$ to be a fixed constant; instead, we allow it to decay to zero with the sample size $n$.